Back to Blog🇮🇹 Leggi in Italiano

 What ships in the free Orchestrator

-The 28 skills cover the posture-shifting moves: /architect, /debug-expert, /security-reviewer, /tdd, /explore-codebase, /api-designer, /performance-optimizer, /ai-rag-advisor, /database-advisor, /deployment-advisor, /code-review-expert, /kg-research, /extract-docs, /fix-issue, /task-breakdown, /accessibility-checker, /react-patterns, /workflow-maintain, /context-compress and more.
+The 52 skills cover posture-shifting moves: design (/architect, /api-designer, /architecture-consultant), implementation (/tdd, /debug-expert, /fix-issue), review (/security-reviewer, /code-review-expert, /performance-optimizer, /accessibility-checker), exploration (/explore-codebase, /kg-research, /extract-docs), plus a long tail of consulting + AI-domain skills.
 A skill is one command and a system prompt swap; an agent is a process.

-Coordination uses the blackboard pattern: agents pull tasks they can handle from a shared store, not pushed by a manager.
-Research rates pull-based volunteering 13–57% better than hierarchical delegation on both token cost and parallelism.
-In practice, three parallel agents is the limit; more than that and context merging becomes lossy and token-wasteful.
+Coordination in the free tier rides on Claude Code's native subagent model: each agent is a markdown file with its own system prompt, tool allowlist, and context window, spawned in parallel via the Agent tool.
+Research rates this kind of pull-style specialist parallelism 13–57% better than hierarchical delegation on both token cost and parallelism.
+In practice, three parallel subagents is the practical limit; more than that and merging their context back becomes lossy and token-wasteful.

 Two concrete shapes

 "Design and implement a new auth module."
-The free planner agent spawns first, breaks the work into tasks, writes them to the blackboard.
-The coder, tester, and a /security-reviewer skill pick tasks in parallel.
+In the free Orchestrator you spawn the planner agent first; it breaks the work into tasks.
+You then dispatch coder, tester, and a /security-reviewer skill in parallel via the Agent tool.
 A reviewer agent gates the merge.
 The doc-organizer updates the reference.
 Four specialists, one outcome, and no single context window had to hold all of it.
-This works in the free tier.
+This is plain Claude Code subagent orchestration on the free tier.

 Where this sits in the landscape